lucaswaldburger/cMonkey2-docker/README.md

 Note: On AWS linux running centos sudo is required to issue docker commands.

 sudo systemctl start docker

-sudo docker build -t cmonkey:0.1 -f Dockerfile context
+change directories to the repo sudo docker build -t cmonkey:0.1 -f Dockerfile .

 ## Start docker container and auto run cMonkey2
 The following command can be issued inside a screen window to facilitate also calling another instance for monitoring.
 Alternatively the -d option could be used to run in detached mode.